top of page

 During its time of production, its shortcomings were addressed by making the Morris LRC (MK 2), a 4x4 allowing it to transverse off-road obstacles with even greater ease.
 Coupled with its very high ground clearance, small size and light weight it managed to go in places that many vehicles could not reliably transverse.
 For added crew safety small improvements to armour plating thickness were made and as they became available, the addition of a wireless set which in a tactical sense became its most important feature as a scout vehicle.

 Over 2000 Morris LRCs were made and production continued until March of 1945.
 The other light reconnaissance car of the British Army, the Humber, had a only a slightly higher production number at about 2400.
-For a vehicle that was obsolescent by 1943, why did it continue to remain in service much less continue to be produced?
+For a vehicle that was "obsolescent" by 1943, why did it continue to remain in service much less continue to be produced?
 The answer lies in the evolving role it was utilized.
 Where there were inadequate supplies of up-to-date equipment it continued to be issued to infantry reconnaissance elements (Free Polish and Czech armies), where an armoured scout car was needed to quietly explore and protect its crew from surprise small arms fire it found another lease on life (Royal Engineers) and leaving Army service, it was utilized by the RAF regiment in protecting airbases.
 It even found use in a “Reverse Loan Lease” arrangement supplying Morris LRCs to the USAAF for similar airfield perimeter security operations.

 Royal Engineers: the small Morris LRC was sometimes referred to as a Morrisette in contemporary accounts and was seemingly used by Royal Engineer recce teams.